Join the Camera Crew!

 OPTIONAL FIELD TRAININGS

-We are also offering optional in-person field training to cover navigation practices, using a GPS, camera site procedures, and collecting genetic samples, for those that would like the additional, hands-on training or refresher.
-Each session will cover the same information, choose one date.
+We are also offering optional in-person field training to cover navigation practices, using a GPS, and camera site procedures, for those that would like the additional, hands-on training or refresher.
+Choose one date, each session will cover the same information.
 Field Trainings at Alberta Park in NE Portland (map)

 Field Training at Mt Hood